redis/docs/content/operate/rc/cloud-integrations/vercel.md

     More configuration options are coming soon, such as region selection and multi-zone high availability.

-1. Enter your database name or use the leave the automatically generated name.
+1. Enter your database name or use the automatically generated name.

 1. Select **Create**.